Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 - Even if it doesn’t fix the problem completely alone, this is a great modality to reduce Achilles tendinitis.

-- Once you understand this concept you will understand why it happens, think about it is a rope going along the tree and you pulling against that rope.
+- Once you understand this concept, you will understand why it happens.
+Think about it as a rope going along the tree and you pulling against that rope.

 - We have to find a way to get that bone to stop rubbing against the Achilles tendon.
-A lot of the times it’s by lifting up the heel bone, or getting rid of that top of the bone spur.
+Often, it’s by lifting up the heel bone or getting rid of that top of the bone spur.